SynthstromAudible/DelugeFirmware/docs/community_features.md

           look for the "Deluge Port 1" section and tap on "TRANSFER" to copy or move all the midi bindings to the real port name of your Deluge.
         - As a bonus, this project also contains a page "B" with controls for the Song's global parameters, which must be learned individually (not part of MIDI Follow).
-To do that, go to Deluge Song view, click Select button to enter the Song menu, go to each parameter (Volume, Pan, LPF Freq, etc), hold Learn button and then move the knobs and faders within page "B" of Loopy's project.
+To do that, go to Deluge Session view, click Select button to enter the Song menu, go to each parameter (Volume, Pan, LPF Freq, etc), hold Learn button and then move the knobs and faders within page "B" of Loopy's project.
         - Pages "C" and "D" are the controls that are doing the heavy lifting of sending/receiving midi so they can't be deleted.